Debugging JavaScript and TypeScript

 toString | returns a string representation of the call site |

-Function object may have already been garbage collected, so some of these methods may return undefined.
+Function object has already been garbage collected, some of these methods return undefined.

 Error.captureStackTrace(error, startFn)

-The Error.captureStackTrace function lets you capture a stack trace at a specific point in your code, rather than at the point where the error was thrown.
+Error.captureStackTrace captures a stack trace at a specific point in your code, rather than at the point where the error was thrown.

-This can be helpful when you have callbacks or asynchronous code that makes it difficult to determine where an error originated.
+This helps when callbacks or asynchronous code make it hard to tell where an error originated.
 The 2nd argument to Error.captureStackTrace is the function where you want the stack trace to start.

-For example, the below code will make err.stack point to the code calling fn(), even though the error was thrown at myInner.
+In the following example, err.stack points to the code calling fn(), even though the error was thrown at myInner.